 To bring our community together, and to encourage everyone to take part in the movement to ensure civil rights for all, NJPAC has launched a series of events and initiatives focused on promoting racial equality.
 On these pages, you can find resources that will help you take action, in the voting booth and elsewhere, and join us for conversations and discussions that can help you understand the issues we’re all grappling with today.
 Join us here to learn more, do more and help our nation achieve the more perfect union it always promised.

-Standing in Solidarity programming at NJPAC includes: PSEG Social Impact Film Series, Social Justice Learning Series and more.
-The mainstay of Standing in Solidarity programming are monthly panel conversations and film screenings, many of which are included in the PSEG Social Impact Film Series.
+Standing in Solidarity programming at NJPAC includes: PSEG Foundation Social Impact Film Series, Social Justice Learning Series and more.
+The mainstay of Standing in Solidarity programming are monthly panel conversations and film screenings, many of which are included in the PSEG Foundation Social Impact Film Series.
 In addition, these events feature poets — in partnership with Dodge Poetry — and the in-person ones include resource tables from nonprofit and other organizations.
 Thank you to the Standing in Solidarity curating partners ACLU of New Jersey, City of Newark Office of Film and Television, Eyes Like Mine and Women@NJPAC.

 For partnership inquiries please contact Danielle Vauters at dvauters@njpac.org.